check-spelling-sandbox/materialize/misc/editor/vscode/README.md

 With some work, it's likely to possible to use these syntax highlighting grammar files with other editors.
-Most modern editors (Atom, Sublime) all use the same underlying TextMate grammar format, and the IntellJ family has a [TextMate plugin][intellij-textmate] that may prove useful.
+Most modern editors (Atom, Sublime) all use the same underlying TextMate grammar format, and the IntelliJ family has a [TextMate plugin][intellij-textmate] that may prove useful.

 [vscode]: https://code.visualstudio.com